tensorflow/tfx-addons/proposals/20211124-model_card_component.md

 The ModelCardExecutor will accept the above parameters, inputs, and outputs as args.
 It will create a TfxModelCardToolkit instance and run through the standard MCT workflow (see Outline below).

-### TfxModelCardToolkit
+### Source

-TfxModelCardToolkit inherits from ModelCardToolkit and follows a similar API, with a few differences to match TFX component APIs.

-**Input Artifacts**: While ModelCardToolkit discovers Artifacts by searching a MetadataStore, TfxModelCardToolkit will directly accept Artifacts as inputs instead.

-**Output Artifact**: TfxModelCardToolkit will write the model card assets to the uri specified in the ModelCardArtifact.
-TFX will then handle writing this ModelCardArtifact to MLMD.

-The TfxModelCardToolkit will also use the PushedModel's uri to populate a new `ModelCard.model_details.path` field.
+TFX component APIs accept Artifact inputs directly, while MCT today discovers Artifacts from a MLMD store.
+So, MCT's API will need to accept a broader range of inputs.
+These will be encapsulated with the new `MlmdSource` and `Source` classes.

 ## Outline